Costa Rica women's national football team

 The Costa Rica women's national football team (Selección femenina de fútbol de Costa Rica) represents Costa Rica in women's international football.
 The national team is controlled by the governing body Costa Rican Football Federation.
 They are one of the top women's national football teams in the Central American region along with Guatemala and Panama.

+Costa Rica is set to co-host the 2031 FIFA Women's World Cup along with Jamaica, Mexico and United States, earning them an automatic qualification as co-host.

 Since the 2010s, Costa Rica has emerged in women's football, and akin to their men's counterparts, its women's side is also visibly recognised as a stern and competitive opponent despite relative recent entrance to the big stage.
 In Costa Rica's first World Cup in 2015, despite being rated the weakest team in the group, Costa Rica shocked the tournament with two points by drawing against strong Spain and South Korea sides, and was only eliminated by a late goal from Brazil.